Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-Aaron Gordon and the rest of the Denver Nuggets take on the Miami Heat in the NBA Playoffs on Wednesday, at 8:30 PM ET.
+Aaron Gordon and the rest of the Denver Nuggets hit the court versus the Miami Heat in the NBA Playoffs on Friday, at 8:30 PM ET.

-In this article, we break down Gordon's available prop bets, providing stats to help you figure out the best wagers to make.
+In this article, we look at Gordon's available prop bets, providing stats to help you figure out the best wagers to make.

 Aaron Gordon Prop Bets vs. the Heat